SheromG/JavaProgramming/README.md

 # DCIT 50

-## My activities and laboratories in Object Oriented Programming
+## My activities and laboratories in Object Oriented Programming and Data Structures and Algorithm

 ### S.Y.
 2021 - 2022